Financial aid consists of federal grants, scholarships, state grants and loans. All sources are considered when packaging your award.

 Parent Loan for Undergraduate Students (PLUS)

 To be eligible for a federal PLUS loan as a parent, you must be a U.S. citizen or eligible noncitizen.
-You must also be your child’s biological or an adoptive parent, or step-parent whose income and assets were reported on the FAFSA.
+You must also be your child’s biological, adoptive, or step parent.
 Your child must be under the age of 24, be unmarried, have no dependents, cannot be a veteran of the U.S. armed forces, and must be enrolled at least half-time in an undergraduate program at an eligible institution.
 If you have more than one child you wish to borrow for, you must apply for a separate PLUS loan for each student.

 Native American Assistance